Skip to content

 4. Fill in the contract details:

-• Default Rate – Optional; overrides the globally configured default rate
+Default Rate Optional.
+Overrides the globally configured default rate for this person's contract

-• Compensations – Optional; helps automate paycheck additions like bonuses or per diems
+Compensations Optional.
+Helps automate paycheck additions such as bonuses or per diems

 Notes:

-• If a contract has its own default rate, that will always override the global default rate
+• If a contract has its own default rate, it will always override the global default rate

-• You can create multiple contracts (e.g., one per country) for flexible testing and configuration
+• You can create multiple contracts per person (e.g., one per country) for flexible payroll configuration

 4. Create a Paycheck